 Another option to dispose of your paper files is to perform the shredding internally.
 This often seems like a cheaper short-term solution; however, internal shredding is usually more expensive in the long run.

 Furthermore, the person who is in charge of the internal shredding process will have to be paid and trained to properly handle sensitive documents.
-The time spent training and shredding each document individually can be costly when compared to outsourcing your destruction project.
+The time spent training and shredding each document individually can be costly when comparing to outsourcing your destruction project.

 Why are Secure Shredding Containers Necessary?

 The shredding bins provided to you by your shredding contractor offer a completely secure, locked space for you to store your documents between your scheduled shredding services.
 Even if someone were to break into your office, they would not be able to obtain the documents from your locked containers.